lilgallon/EzAPI/EzProgressBar/README.md

                              description={description})
 ```

-Or one by one with :
+Or one by one with:
 ```python
 progress_window.set_title({title})
 progress_window.set_description({description})
 ```

-You can change the icon too with :
+You can change the icon too with:
 ```python
 progress_window.set_icon({icon path})
 ```

-Or directly when creating the window with :
+Or directly when creating the window with:
 ```python
 progress_window = EzProgressBar({window title},
                                 {progress title},